 Nils S. Andersen

 CEO of the A.P.
 Moller - Maersk Group

-6
+X Adesa

+GOVERNANCE AND MATERIALITY

-How we govern and report on material issues Governance is instrumental in driving progress.
+How we govern and report on material issues

+Governance is instrumental in driving progress.
 As part of our governance processes, we analyse and define the Group's most material issues every year for reporting purposes.

-How we govern sustainability issues Maersk's Sustainability Council has been and continues to be an important driver of progress.
+How we govern sustainability issues

+Maersk's Sustainability Council has been and continues to be an important driver of progress.
 The Council, which is chaired by an Executive Board member, governs under mandate from the Executive Board and is composed of senior executives from the businesses, as well as Group Procurement and Group Sustainability.

 The Group's Governance framework, Commit, comprises all policies, rules and guidelines issued by the Group.
 Sustainability programmes and guidelines are integrated into these.

 In 2014, focus was placed on strengthening the performance management needed to support the integration of sustainability in the businesses.
 To this end, our sustainability dashboard tool which measures progress of integration was updated and simplified.

-How we define materiality in Maersk Materiality varies from industry to industry, and business to business.
-Issues such as process safety, oil spill mitigation and local content regulation are most material in our oil and gas businesses, whereas energy consumption and CO2 emissions are more relevant for our shipping activities.
-Employee safety and labour standards are important in all Sustainability governance framework 2014 Sustainability Council Oversees strategy and targets, and manages emerging issues Group Functions Own and drive Group programmes BUSINESS PERFORMANCE Performance management Engagement Sustainability Dashboard Sustainability Reporting Sustainability CEO Reviews Executive Sustainability Day Leadership Training Employee Engagement Survey ≡ Contents Overview Unlocking growth Responsible conduct Assurance and performance data Introduction | Governance and materiality | Delivering on our sustainability strategy 2014-2018 businesses, but the challenge is greater in more labour-intensive businesses such as our ports and container terminals.
-Our method and process When we determine materiality, we look at both risks to and the impact of our business, and consider the importance of the issues to our stakeholders as reflected in our issue owners' and businesses' ongoing interactions with them.
+How we define materiality in Maersk

+Materiality varies from industry to industry, and business to business.
+Issues such as process safety, oil spill mitigation and local content regulation are most material in our oil and gas businesses, whereas energy consumption and $\rm CO_2$ emissions are more relevant for our shipping activities.
+Employee safety and labour standards are important in all

+Sustainability governance framework 2014

+Sustainability Council Oversees strategy and targets, and manages emerging issues Group Functions Own and drive Group programmes

+BUSINESS PERFORMANCE

+Performance management

+Sustainability Sustainability Sustainability

+Dashboard Reporting CEO Reviews

+Engagement Executive Sustainability Day Leadership Training Employee Engagement Survey businesses, but the challenge is greater in more labour-intensive businesses such as our ports and container terminals.

+Overview 7

+Our method and process

+When we determine materiality, we look at both risks to and the impact of our business, and consider the importance of the issues to our stakeholders as reflected in our issue owners' and businesses' ongoing interactions with them.
 In this way, we integrate input provided by our key stakeholders, including customers.
 A workshop was conducted with Group programme owners to align and verify the quality of the assessment in 2014.
 Finally, the outcome was vetted with the businesses' own materiality assessments.

+Focused reporting

-Focused reporting The map shows which sustainabilityrelated issues are most material to our business based on their impact on cost, revenue, compliance and reputation, and correlating this with the estimated level of importance to employees, customers, regulators, the media, investors, local communities and NGOs.
+The map shows which sustainabilityrelated issues are most material to our business based on their impact on cost. revenue, compliance and reputation, and correlating this with the estimated level of importance to employees, customers, regulators, the media, investors, local communities and NGOs.

 Maersk's most material issues and priorities remain strengthening process and personal safety, avoiding major oil spills, and ensuring responsible business practices.
 This report focuses on issues indicated in the top right-hand box of the matrix.
 Other issues are covered due to the Global Compact's importance to A.P.
 Moller - Maersk commitments or regulations.

 What changed in 2014?